klauseduard/under-over-models/chapters/01-introduction.md

     end
 ```

-Overly simplistic models might fail to account for critical details and variations, leading to inaccuracies and poor performance, while overly complex
+Overly simplistic models (underfitting) might fail to account for critical details and variations.
+For example, an underfitted organizational structure might lack necessary specialization or communication channels, leading to inefficiencies.
+An underfitted time estimation model might overlook key factors like scope or risks, resulting in inaccurate predictions.

-ones could become unwieldy, difficult to manage, and brittle when faced with new situations.
+Conversely, overly complex models (overfitting) could become unwieldy, difficult to manage, and brittle when faced with new situations.
+An overfitted organizational structure might manifest as excessive bureaucracy, hindering agility.
+An overfitted estimation model might rely too heavily on specific past project details, failing to generalize.

 ```mermaid
 graph LR